Grounded in Research. Designed for Real Classrooms.

 What is the Science of Reading?

-The Science of Reading is a large body of research from cognitive science, linguistics, and education that shows how students best learn to read—and how instruction should be structure.
+The Science of Reading is a large body of research from cognitive science, linguistics, and education that explains how students learn to read and what effective instruction requires.
+It supports explicit instruction in:

 The Writing–Reading Connection Is Reciprocal